A

 day saw us visiting marvellous and intriguing sites of ancient and contemporary

 history.
-Certainly the emphasis was upon the Anasazi but it is impossible to
+Certainly the emphasis was upon the Anasazi but it is impossible

 not mingle with contemporary America.